geofloros/geoQuizServer/README.md

 3.3.
 Interface

 GeoQuiz application utilizes the Material Design template (https://getmdl.io/templates/index.html).

-3.4.
-Connectivity

-In order for the GeoQuiz Web and Mobile to successfully executed, the user must be in UCL’s network using the recommended VPN as instructed by UCL: http://www.ucl.ac.uk/isd/services/get-connected/remote-working/vpn
 4. Constraints

 GeoQuiz Application is developed to meet the requirements of “Web & Mobile GIS – Apps & Programming” module as part of the MSc.
 GIS at UCL.
 Therefore, there are limitations in terms of available time and deadlines to develop the app as well as of the basic functionality that is required for the app to work properly.